-Jenni inspired this move after years of working on bars at festivals intermittently, so we decided why not do it for a season?
+Jenni inspired this move after years of working on bars at festivals intermittently.
+Therefore, we decided why not do it for a season?

-We were gifted a car from family and sold or got rid off our excess stuff and prepared ourselves for a summer of festivals in our trusty wee car!
+With just our backpacks we prepare ourselves for a summer of festivals in our trusty wee car!

-The main agencies we applied to where Seed Events and HAP Recruitment working alongside Peppermint Bars and the one privately owned festival we were lucky enough to find jobs at was The Good Life Experience in Wales.
+The main agencies we work with are Seed Events and HAP Recruitment working alongside Peppermint Bars.
+Then one privately owned festival The Good Life Experience in Wales.

-Our jobs varied from event to event, bar managers, stock managers, food trucks and eventually we were asked to build and break bars which is where we made good money.
+Our jobs vary from event to event, bar managers, stock managers and in food trucks.
+Eventually, this leads to working on the build and break team, which is where we make good money.

-You could also do this with zero experience and do bar work or even on a voluntary basis to see more of the festival, because it is long hours!
+You could also do this with zero experience and do bar work.
+Alternatively, this can be done on a voluntary basis to see more of the festival, because it is long hours!